dominicbeesley/blitter-vhdl-6502/doc/API.md

   | E | BB RAM    | 7F C000 - 7F FFFF  |
   | F | EEPROM    | 9F C000 - 9F FFFF  | NB: also used as the NoIce debug bank

+NOTE: In map 0 Blitter boards ROM slots 4-7 are taken direct from the BBC motherboard whereas on the C20K all ROMS come from the Flash EEPROM or BB RAM

+NOTE: On the C20K the MOS ROM is loaded to slot 8 or 9

 ##### BBC MAP 1

   | # | Type      | Physical address   | Notes